Basement & Crawl Space Waterproofing

 Interior Basement Waterproofing

-Open backed or “open” interior basement systems cause humidity and radon problems in many basements across the country.
-These systems sit on top of your basement footing and allow moisture and soil gases to enter living spaces causing health problems for many.
-This is why “closed” or sealed waterproofing systems are the only choice for homeowners wanting to protect their home.
+Open-backed or “open” interior basement systems cause humidity and radon problems in many basements across the country.
+These systems sit on top of your basement footing and allow moisture and soil gases to enter living spaces, causing health problems for many.
+This is why “closed” or sealed basement waterproofing systems are the only choice for homeowners wanting to protect their home.
 Sealed interior drainage systems are a combination of a sealed sump pit and a sealed drain tile system that locks moisture and soil gases below the basement floor.
-During your free waterproofing estimate your design professional will show you the advantages of a sealed basement waterproofing system.
+During your free waterproofing estimate, your design professional will show you the advantages of a sealed basement waterproofing system.
 Our qualified basement waterproofing professionals can now provide special financing options upon providing your free in-home estimate.

 Let My Foundation Repairs match you with an Earth Contact Products contractor that can assist you with professional waterproofing systems and solutions.